Nathaniel García

-Nathaniel Garcia (born 24 April 1993) is a Trinidadian professional football player who plays as a midfielder for Martyr's Memorial A-Division League team Friends Club and Trinidad and Tobago national football team.
+Nathaniel García (born 24 April 1993) is a Trinidadian professional football player who plays as a midfielder for TT Pro League club Prison Service.

 Career

 Gokulam Kerala

-In September 2019, Nathaniel Garcia signed for Indian I-League club Gokulam Kerala.
+In September 2019, Nathaniel García signed for Indian I-League club Gokulam Kerala.

 NEROCA

-In November 2020, Nathaniel Garcia signed for Indian I-League club NEROCA.
+In November 2020, Nathaniel García signed for Indian I-League club NEROCA.

 Friends Club

 García scored 4 goals for Nepali side Friends Club in the 2021 Martyr's Memorial A-Division League.

 Personal life

-Garcia is the brother of Daniel Garcia, Judah Garcia and Levi Garcia, as well as a cousin of Isaiah Garcia.
+García is the brother of Daniel García, Judah García and Levi García, as well as a cousin of Isaiah García.